 Section 9(a) and (b) shall be modified by substituting the following for the language contained therein:

 “Licensor agrees to indemnify, defend, protect, save and hold harmless Licensee and Licensee’s subsidiaries or affiliates under its control, and their directors, officers, employees and agents, against any and all losses, liabilities, judgments, awards and costs (including legal fees and expenses) arising out of or related to any claim, in whole or in part, that Licensee’s use or possession of the Software and Adaytum Materials, and other goods and services provided to Licensee pursuant to this Agreement (the “Licensor Software and Adaytum Materials”) infringes or violates the copyright, trade secret, patent or any other proprietary right of any third party, including but not limited to any claim that Licensee negligently failed to conduct a proper Patent Office search, or any other appropriate investigation related to Licensor Products.
 This contractual obligation of indemnification shall apply even if the third party alleges or establishes that Licensee was partially negligent or otherwise at fault in retaining Licensor’ services, or purchasing the Licensor Products from Licensor or accepting information, ideas, concepts, improvements, discoveries, inventions, or forms of expression of ideas from Licensor, or that Licensee was negligent in failing to ascertain whether the information, ideas, concepts, improvements, discoveries, inventions, or forms of expression or ideas infringe the rights of third parties.
 Licensor shall defend and settle, at its sole expense, all suits or proceedings arising, in whole or in part, out of the foregoing, provided that Licensee gives Licensor reasonably prompt notice of any such claim of which it learns.
-This obligation of indemnification shall survive even if Licensee does not provide Licensor with reasonably prompt notice of any such claim of which Licensee learns, so long as such failure does not materially prejudice Licensor.Lof .”
+This obligation of indemnification shall survive even if Licensee does not provide Licensor with reasonably prompt notice of any such claim of which Licensee learns, so long as such failure does not materially prejudice Licensor.

+Notice of legal Action.
+Licensee shall give prompt written notice to Licensor of any Legal Action within first knowledge thereof and shall furnish copies to Licensor of all communications, notices and/or other actions relating to any Legal Action.
+Licensee shall give Licensor the sole control of the defense of any Legal Action, shall act in accordance with the instructions of Licensor and shall give Licensor such assistance as Licensor reasonably requests to defend or settle such claim.
+Failure of Licensee to comply with any of its obligations under this Section 9(b) shall relieve Licensor of its obligation to Indemnify, defend and hold Licensee harmless.”

 Section 10(d) shall be deleted in its entirety.